Creative Writing, MFA

 Embrace your creativity.
 Develop your craft.

-Lenoir-Rhyne University’s MFA offers a flexible, streamlined curriculum with concentrations in poetry, fiction, creative nonfiction and narrative healthcare.
+Our MFA offers a flexible, streamlined curriculum with concentrations in poetry, fiction, creative nonfiction or narrative healthcare.

 You will specialize in one or two genres while developing your skills in other areas through specialty courses focusing on a wide variety of fields, such as screenplay, digital storytelling and science fiction.

-Named for Asheville native Thomas Wolfe, the program situates writers in the current of history, develops craft and creativity and supports risk-taking and meaning-making in a supportive and constructive online or in-person environment.
+Named for Asheville native Thomas Wolfe, the MFA program offers a strong grounding in literary study, develops craft and encourages creative risk-taking in a supportive and constructive online community.

 Request Information